obriencole11/rigloo/Documentation.md

 Hitting bind will attach the controls to your character.
 Once attached you can easily detach it with the remove button or by simply undoing.
 When attached, deleting the rig group in the outline will be destructive.
 The tool should remember your rig and can be removed after.
 A simple work around however if you cannot remove the rig, is to select all bound joints and use key > bakesimulation.
 Then your rig will be safe to delete.

 #### Baking Rigs
 Under the settings menu, you can turn on 'bake on bind'.
 This means when bind is hit, it will first bake the targets animation to the control rig before attaching.
-This may take a little bit depending on rig complexity and animation length, so I do not recomend having this on when prototyping.
+This may take a little bit depending on rig complexity and animation length, so I do not recommend having this on when prototyping.

 #### Saving and Loading Rigs
 Rigs can be saved as .json files in the tool's file menu.
 The default save location being your maya script directory.
 When loading rigs, the rig is added to an active rig dropdown list.
 Active rigs can be switched with the dropdown list.
 Bound rigs should be automatically added to this dropdown when the tool opens.

 #### Squash and Stretch
 All multi-target components support squash and stretch.
-However, it is recomended you do so via leaf joints.
+However, it is recommended you do so via leaf joints.
 With a leaf joint setup, each joint bound to the skin cluster does not have any children.
 This way when they are stretched, there are no space issues with the joints below it.
-This is also the recomended setup for exporting to game engines.
+This is also the recommended setup for exporting to game engines.
 There is a script included with this tool that will convert a bound skeleton to one set up with leaf joints.
 The tool can be run with:
 ```
-import leafJointGenerator; leafJointGenerator.generate(*your skeleton*)
+from rigloo import leafJointGenerator; leafJointGenerator.generate(*your skeleton*)
 ```

 ## Components